-Java String concatenation FAQ: How do I merge/combine two Java String fields?
+Java String FAQ: How do I merge/combine two Java String fields?

-+ operator, as shown in this Java String example code:
++ operator, as shown in this example code:

-String firstName = "Fred"; String lastName = "Flinstone"; String fullName = firstName + lastName;
+// define two strings String firstName = "Fred"; String lastName = "Flinstone"; // concatenate the strings String fullName = firstName + lastName;

 fullName now contains "FredFlinstone".
-There is no space between "Fred" and "Flinstone" because we did not put a space in there.
+Note that there is no space between "Fred" and "Flinstone" because I didn’t put a space in there.

-One way to add a space to our new Java String is to put one in there, as shown in this example Java String merging code:
+One way to add a space to the new string is to put one in there, as shown in this example:

 String firstName = "Fred"; String lastName = "Flinstone"; String fullName = firstName + " " + lastName;

-In that example, we are really combining/merging three Java Strings on that last line of code.
+In that example, I’m combining/merging three Java Strings in that last line of code.

 I hope these Java String concatenation examples have been helpful.
 As you can see, for simple string concatenation operations you can just add Java Strings together using the

 + operator.
 But as an important note, if you’re going to be adding a lot of Java String objects together, it’s much more efficient to use the Java